Getting Started in Japan – Fall 2023

 Note: If you are a Japanese national and entered Japan using your Japanese passport, please submit the above form except for the part for the residence card copies.

-STEP 5: Applying for Additional Support Services (Optional)
+STEP 6: Applying for Additional Support Services (Optional)

 Support Services

 "Support Services" is an online application system where you can apply for additional support services.
-You will receive an email from the International Support Center inviting you to My Page of "Support Services" in mid or late September.
+You will receive an email from the International Support Center inviting you to My Page of "Support Services" in late September.
 Follow the instructions in the email and set up your password to log in to your My Page.
 Please note that you do not need to fill out the application form mentioned in Step 2 here; For exchange students, your step starts with "Step 3: Receive My Page Login Details."
 All exchange students will receive the email of My Page login details and they should set up a password whether they will apply for additional services or not.
 However, if you do not need to apply for additional services, there is little opportunity to use this system.
 You are at least asked to log in and check when you receive a message from the system.
 Make sure to read the instructions available on your My Page as well.

 This is the end of all the steps of the necessary resident procedures.